-All of the garden tools we stock here at Quickcrop are tools that we each use ourselves on a regular basis.
-As every gardener knows; you always come back to the same trusted tools that you can depend on for all those jobs around the garden.
+All of the garden tools we stock here at Quickcrop are ones that we each use ourselves on a regular basis.
+As every gardener knows; you always come back to the same trusted equipment that you can depend on for all those jobs around the garden.
+Every year we grow thousands of vegetable seedlings in our plant nurseries for you guys to grow but we also manage two large gardens for plant trials and to feed our hungry families and friends.
 We have sourced and are constantly updating a selection of trusted garden tools from tool makers who make quality gardening implements that we can depend on in our own gardens and down at the Quickcrop nurseries.
 From many years in the business and a lot longer in the garden we started with what we consider to be the best garden tools and equipment for vegetable growers and added to that a range of tools for ornamental, general gardening, and even landscaping.
 Our tool shop contains a carefully curated selection lifetime quality and heavy duty Barrows & Trolleys, Digging, Harvesting, Maintenance, Planting, Pruning, Weeding, and Woodcutting tools to make the job at hand that much easier.
 We also have a Garden Equipment section that contains safety gear, tool maintenance equipment and more.
-From garden forks to pruners and from wheelbarrows to secateurs we stock all the garden tools you may need for proper results in every garden application, ease of use, and crucially, long life.
+From garden forks to pruners and from wheelbarrows to secateurs our online garden tool shop stocks the tools we find the best for proper results, ease of use and crucially, long life.

-We ship all of our garden tools directly to your door anywhere in the country with our trusted courier service.
-We always carry a huge stock of these tools which can be packed in our warehouse and dispatched without delay.
+Home Delivered We ship all of our products directly to your door anywhere in the country with our trusted courier service.
+We always carry a large stock on hand that can then be packed in our warehouse and dispatched without delay.
 In the event that one of our tools is out of stock due to high demand, it will only be a matter of days before it is back in stock.